-3.1.1 It is proposed that the Candidate Site be allocated in the forthcoming replacement LDP for the purposes of 21 residential units.
+3.1.1 It is proposed that the Candidate Site be allocated in the forthcoming replacement LDP for the purposes of 20 residential units.
 As detailed above, the accompanying illustrative layout (reproduced below) demonstrates that the site is capable of accommodating this number in a deliverable and sustainable manner.

-Plan C
+Plan D

-- 3.1.2 As illustrated above, the site is potentially capable of accommodating a mix of unit sizes and types, with the associated density 21 units having therefore taken into consideration this potential mix.
-The form of development for the Alternative Site is also capable of respecting and retaining its current means of enclosure and natural boundary features both at the edge and within the Site. - 3.1.3 With regards then to access, it is proposed that the Alternative Site would be served by the existing estate road running along part of its eastern boundary.
-This would then extend into the Site, off which several private shared driveways would branch.
+- 3.1.2 As illustrated above, the site is potentially capable of accommodating a mix of unit sizes and types, with the associated density 20 units having therefore taken into consideration this potential mix.
+The form of development for the Alternative Site is also capable of following the current development pattern established by similar developments along Llannon Road, such as Troed y Bryn, Llys Ifan and Banc y Gors, therefore maximising the use of the Site. - 3.1.3 With regards then to access, it is proposed that the Alternative Site would be served by a single point of access directly off Llannon Road.
+As can be seen in the Photographs at Section 2, the required level of visibility is achievable in both directions. - 3.1.4 The Alternative Site proposal can retain and enhance existing boundary treatments, as well as accommodating further biodiversity enhancements within a detailed scheme for the Site.

-3.2 INFRASTRUCTURE CONSIDERATIONS
+3.2 Infrastructure Considerations